mlswg/mls-architecture/draft-ietf-mls-architecture.md

   provides methods for:
   1. Issuing new credentials,
   2. Validating a credential against a reference identifier, and
-  3. Validating whether or not two credentials represent the same user.
+  3. Validating whether or not two credentials represent the same client.
 - A **Delivery Service**, described fully in {{delivery-service}}, provides methods for:
   1. Delivering messages sent to a group to all members in the group.